 Why they won’t listen

 I don’t believe that kids are being disobedient or rebellious when they don’t listen.
 But why are they ignoring us?
 Think about it.
+It’s like there is a professional chainsaw running at home and no one can hear you over the noise.
 When we’re in the middle of doing something important and our kids asks us to look and pay attention to them, we don’t respond immediately.
 So, when your kid doesn’t seem to listen to you, try to get his/her attention and do it with patience.

 Find a way to get your kids to comply with your rules or requests in a gentle manner